rajat709/dataoorts_documentation/docs/ai-emails-verification/bulk-email-verification.markdown

 parent: "AI Powered Email Verification"
 ---

+{: .important }
 > Current Limits for Bulk Email Verification:
-* The maximum limit for a single batch of email verification is 50,000 emails or fewer.
+> * The maximum limit for a single batch of email verification is 50,000 emails or fewer.
-* If you need to verify more than 50,000 emails, you can process them in multiple batches, with each batch containing no more than 50,000 emails.
+> * If you need to verify more than 50,000 emails, you can process them in multiple batches, with each batch containing no more than 50,000 emails.
-* You may submit up to three batches per day under this default limit.
+> * You may submit up to three batches per day under this default limit.
-<br><br>
+> <br><br>
-    → Need a Higher Limit?
+>    → Need a Higher Limit?
-    This limit can be increased on a case-by-case basis.
+>    This limit can be increased on a case-by-case basis.
 If you require a higher quota, please contact our team at help@dataoorts.com to request an increase.
-<br><br>
+><br><br>
-    → Single Email Verification:
+>    → Single Email Verification:
-    There are no limits for single email verification—verify as many emails as you need, asynchronously!
+>    There are no limits for single email verification—verify as many emails as you need, asynchronously!
+>

+{: .highlight }
 > For interactive web-based bulk email verification, the currently accepted file types are TXT, XLSX, and CSV.
-If you need access to additional file types, please request it Here.
+If you need access to additional file types,
+> please request it Here.
 Ensure that your file contains only a single column or single row of email addresses.

+{: .important }
 > The cost of email verification is $0.0001 per email.
 Ensure your account has sufficient balance for bulk email verification.

 ## To verify bulk emails, Visit [Here](https://mails.dataoorts.com/batch) and follow these steps: